-- (a) Bids- - (i) must be opened only in public by at least one SCM representative help with the intern and two records officials and / or if possible, the official from the end user department - (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (iii) received after the closing time should not be considered and returned unopened immediately. - (iv) Should the bidder who submitted a late bid not be at the opening or the envelope not have a return address, such bid will be filed un-opened for the duration of the bid process and thereafter be opened to obtain the postal address and the re- sealed envelope returned to the bidder. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also, each bidder's total bidding price; - (c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The accounting officer must - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website
+- (a) Bids- - (i) must be opened only in public by at least one SCM representative help with the intern and two records officials and / or if possible, the official from the end user department - (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (iii) received after the closing time should not be considered and returned unopened immediately. - (iv) Should the bidder who submitted a late bid not be at the opening or the envelope not have a return address, such bid will be filed un-opened for the duration of the bid process and thereafter be opened to obtain the postal address and the re- sealed envelope returned to the bidder. - (v) Close bid must be submitted direct to SCM Office at a specified date and time. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also, each bidder's total bidding price;

+- (c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The accounting officer must - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website